 I started blogging in 2002 on Myspace.

 As hip as Myspace was, I had exactly zero readers and closed up shop after a year.
-There are only so many blinky graphics you can watch without feeling like you've been put through a seizure test.

-I sought relate-able friends, real, honest, and as happy for my successes as I was for their real, honest moments.
+I sought relatable friends, real, honest, and as happy for my successes as I was for their real, honest moments.
 The people I met over this decade are those I've grow to know personally and consider dear friends.

 Blogging turned me a bit inward; an action I hadn't consciously decided.
 I slowly discovered me.